-Tony joined the Board of Epilepsy Ireland in 2017, having previously volunteered with Epilepsy Ireland for many years in our awareness and communications activities.
-Tony is an experienced advertising professional and is Account Director at the Havas agency where he has worked since 1990.
+Tony joined the Board of Epilepsy Ireland in 2017, having previously volunteered with Epilepsy Ireland for many years with our national awareness and communication campaign activities.
+An experienced communications consultant having spent four decades with leading advertising agencies in Ireland, Tony brings a wealth of experience to the board in this regard.
 He has a personal family interest in epilepsy and the work of Epilepsy Ireland.

 Tessa has been involved with Epilepsy Ireland for almost four decades, beginning her involvement when her son was diagnosed with epilepsy at a young age.
 She is a former Chair of the Board of Directors.
 She is also a current member of the Finance & Audit sub-committee.

 Paul Fahey is a qualified pharmacist and health informatics expert.
 He is currently VP & Head of Pharmacy Operations at Pharmapod, an e-health system for pharmacists to reduce medication errors.
 He has been a pharmacy owner for 25 years and has completed an MSc. in health Informatics from Trinity College Dublin.
 He served as the President of the Pharmaceutical Society of Ireland from 2011-2013.